Tim Bailey Sculpture in Eleanor Tinsley Park Houston

-The marker pictured above gives the dimensions of this sculpture created in 1987 as being 10 by 20 by 20 feet.
+The marker pictured below gives the dimensions of this sculpture created in 1987 as being ten by 20 by 20 feet.

-This Cor-Ten steel sculpture is titled “Shady Grove” and it is situated in a grove of surrounding trees including Southern Magnolia Trees among other types.
+This Cor-Ten steel sculpture is titled “Shady Grove.”
+It sits in a grove of surrounding trees including Southern Magnolia Trees among other types.
 Iris were about to bloom the year I took these photos.

 Interestingly Tim Bailey is not only an artist but also a blacksmith.
 He gets to combine business with pleasure that way.
 I use the word “pleasure” because it is always gratifying when art is created to the satisfaction of the artist.

 I did not realize until recently that this sculpture was dedicated to honoring victims of crime.
 Pavers in the ground depict service organizations committed to helping those local crime victims.
-Steel as a medium symbolically suggests a toughness and resistance to whatever may occur in life.
+Steel, as a medium symbolically suggests toughness and resistance to whatever may occur in life.

 The Tolerance Sculptures in Eleanor Tinsley Park take on additional significance knowing now the interpretation of the Tim Bailey sculpture.
 The other significant piece of sculptural art in Eleanor Tinsley Park is the voluptuous bronze one by Henry Moore.

 The photo below shows the parking lot we used when visiting the sculptures in Eleanor Tinsley Park.
-Now it is no longer accessible but the good news is that many more metered parking spaces have been created all along this park so it is much easier to access this recreational area near downtown Houston.
+Now it is no longer accessible.
+However, the good news is that many more metered parking spaces have been created all along this park.
+Thus, it is much easier to access this recreational area near downtown Houston.

 Location of Eleanor Tinsley Park: 18-3600 blocks along Allen Pkwy., Houston, Texas 77019.